History and Society

 Understand the past.
 Shape your future.
-Study History & Society at USJ.
+Study History or Political Science at USJ.

 - Paving the way to exciting and successful futures